duckduckgo/duckduckhack-docs/duckduckhack/welcome/setup-dev-environment.md

 8. Change the current directory of the terminal by typing **`cd zeroclickinfo-xxxxx`**, where "**xxxxx**" is whichever Instant Answer type you chose: Goodie, Spice, Fathead, or Longtail.

-9. [Best practice, but not required] Create a new branch in your repository for this particular project.
+9. Create a new branch in your repository for this particular project.
 This lets you work on several contributions at one time - since you must create a separate branch for each contribution.

 	Create a new branch by typing  **`git checkout -b branch_name`**.
 You can use any branch name you like.
 You can switch between branches by using **`git checkout branch_name`**.